 Because no government entity tracks police involved shootings, The Washington Post and other news organizations have had to comb through local news reports to tally the number of officer involved shootings across the country.
 In 2015, the Post counted 965.
 Of those, only about half involved suspects armed with a gun.
 281 were armed with “another weapon”.
 90 were unarmed.
 Even though Black men only account for about 6% of the US population, they made up 40% of unarmed men shot to death by police that year.

-It's important to keep in mind that people like Philando Castile, who was shot while legally carrying a firearm and who did everything by the book during the police stop, technically count as armed.
+Keep in mind, Philando Castile, who was shot while legally carrying a firearm and did everything by the book during the police stop, technically counts as armed.

 But that’s just the tip of the ice berg.